ChilliCream/website/website/blog/2019-04-12-type-system.md

 }
 ```

 If we for instance put in the `StringType` as TSchemaType then the edge type would become `StringEdge` in the schema.
-While this is not so difficult if our `StringType` has a fixed name, it becomes more difficult if `StringType` would create its type also depending on another type.
+While this is not so difficult if our `StringType` has a fixed name, it becomes more difficult if `StringType` would create its name also depending on another type.

 With version 9 we redesigned the schema initialization process so, that you can register dependencies of a type with the `SchemaBuilder`.
 This way the `SchemaBuilder` knows which type has to be initialized in which order.